Netflix/OpenVPCal/README.md

   <tr>
    <td><code>AUTO WB SOURCE</code>
    </td>
-   <td>If enabled, the input plate will be white-balanced prior to perform the analysis and calibration
+   <td>If enabled, the input plate will be white-balanced prior to performing the analysis and calibration
    </td>
   </tr>
 </table>